Books

 Journal articles

 What if our mind is not confined inside the boundaries of the skull but is something that spreads into the world?
 Does the fact that our mind extends into the environment, as Clark & Chalmers (1998) argue, impact personal identity?
 This paper explores the consequences of the Extended Mind Thesis (EM) on personal identity, mainly focusing on how an extended mind might lead to what I call an "extended person".
 We can interpret the Extended Person Thesis (henceforth, EP) in two ways.
 We can consider persons "extended" when the properties constituting their personhood are exemplified (either partially or fully) by something outside themselves ("Weak Extended Person Thesis", WEP).
 Alternatively, a stronger position holds that persons are extended when parts beyond the physical boundaries constitute them.
 This view is the "Strong Extended Person Thesis" (SEP).
-I argue that SEP follows from EM.
+I argue that SEP follows from EM.“'I' Can't Stop Being a Person.
+Temporal Parts and Person Essentialism” , under review

-“Referential Electromagnetism and the Extended Mind” (with G. Lando), early draft
+“Referential Electromagnetism and the Extended Mind” (with G. Lando), under review

 The theory of the extended mind (EM) by Clark and Chalmers (1998) suggests that cognitive processes can extend beyond the brain and body to include external tools.
 However, the vague criteria for defining extensions risk an overpopulation of minds, with overlapping or nested minds.
 This paper examines this "overpopulation risk" and explores two responses: resisting by refining restrictive criteria or accepting multiple minds.
 We argue that semantic tools, such as Lewis’ reference magnetism and Haslanger & Yablo’s (2024) electromagnetic approach, can address this issue.
 These frameworks help identify referents for "minds" while balancing scientific rigor and conceptual amelioration, supporting EM’s plausibility.